-- Clothing: - Scrubs (for Clearwater campus in the color designated by each program of study) should be neat, clean, professional, and unwrinkled. - Shoes must be professional and clean, with closed heels, soles, and toes.
-No cloth, holes (e.g. Crocs), or mesh. - Undergarments must be worn as appropriate, and not visible. - Outerwear (e.g. sweaters, jackets, and lab coats) must be neat and clean.
-Students in some programs may be required to wear lab coats during certain activities. - UMA identification badges must be worn at all times while on campus (Clearwater Campus only) and if an externship/practicum site requires it. - Nails must be short, neat, and natural/light nail color. - Jewelry should be professional in appearance and kept to a minimum.
-Jewelry and removable accessories or cosmetics (e.g. false eyelashes) must be well-secured with no danger of falling off/out or causing contamination.
-No dangling, hanging, or sharp-edged jewelry or accessories. - Body art (e.g. tattoos) should be professionally acceptable and may be required to be covered. - Hair (including facial hair) and/or head coverings must be clean, neat, and professional in appearance.
-Hair and/or coverings must not dangle or extend in such a way that they present a safety/sanitation hazard.
-Long hair must be pulled back and secure.
-Others may be asked to pull back their hair. - Cosmetics must be appropriate and professional for a healthcare environment.
+- Clothing for All Programs with Externships/Practicums Except Emergency Medical Technician - o Scrubs in the color designated by program should be neat, clean, professional, and unwrinkled. - Shoes must be professional and clean, with closed heels, soles, and toes.
+No cloth, holes, or mesh are permitted.
+Croc nursing shoes without holes are permitted - o Undergarments must be worn as appropriate, and not visible. - Outerwear (e.g. sweaters, jackets, and lab coats) must be neat, professional and clean.
+Students in some programs may be required to wear lab coats during certain activities.
+Only lab coats are permitted in the lab and should not leave the lab. - Clothing for the Emergency Medical Technician Program - All black leather shoes or boots, plain toe (no decorative stitching).
+Preferably safety toe shoes (composite or steel).
+Black socks if they can be seen.
+No tennis shoes.
+Boots/Shoes must be polished and well maintained throughout the program. - o Black or navy blue BDU Pants (i.e., Dickies).
+No holes or tears in pants. - o Black leather belt - UMA issued polo shirt must be tucked in, well maintained, and must be worn at all times to clearly identify students to the public. - All students are required to wear their identification badge during all classroom, skills laboratory, and externship experiences.
+The badge must be displayed above the waist. - o Undergarments must be worn as appropriate, including a monochromatic t-shirt under your polo - Nails must be short, neat, and natural/light nail color.
+EMT students are not allowed to wear acrylic overlay, dip, or extensions. - Jewelry should be professional in appearance and kept to a minimum.
+Jewelry and removable accessories must be well-secured with no danger of falling off/out or causing contamination.
+No dangling, hanging, or sharp-edged jewelry or accessories.
+Some programs may require the removal of jewelry for clinical skills. - False eyelashes should not impede vision and be well secured with no danger of falling off causing contamination.
+Emergency Medical Technician students are not allowed to wear false eyelashes. - Body art (e.g. tattoos) should be professionally acceptable and may be required to be covered depending on program. - Hair (including facial hair) and/or head coverings must be clean, neat, and professional in appearance.
+No hats, shower caps, rags or bonnets are permitted.
+Hair and/or coverings must not dangle or extend excessively in such a way that they present a safety hazard.
+Long hair must be pulled back and secured while in a lab.
+Others may be asked to pull back their hair when not in a lab.

+Cosmetics must be appropriate and professional for a healthcare environment.
 Perfume or cologne should be used sparingly, and individuals may be asked to discontinue use of products.
+Emergency Medical Technician students are not allowed to wear perfume or cologne.

 Externship/Practicum sites establish their own company policies and dress codes that may differ from UMA's policy.
-For more information regarding or an exception to this policy, please see the Associate Vice President, Campus Director (Clearwater) or Program Director (UMA Online).
+For more information regarding or an exception to this policy, please see the program director.

-TELEPHONES (CLEARWATER CAMPUS)
+TELEPHONES (BLENDED AND RESIDENTIAL PROGRAMS)